-So, happy Flexing.
+Happy Flexing!
+If you run into any trouble, you can contact the Amazon Flex customer service number at (877) 212-6150 or (888) 281-6901.
 Hope these pointers will help some of you out there.
 The faster you get through your shift, the faster you can get home.
 And maybe even pick up a last minute shift!

 Kris P. is a full time CPA, a dad and a husband from the San Francisco Bay Area.
 In addition to Flex, he also drives for Uber.
 All of his on-demand earnings goes straight to a separate travel account.

 No more weird looks from neighbors with our Package Delivery designs.

 Gear and gadgets to make your job as an Amazon Flex driver better.

 1) Car Phone Mount

 Magnetic: Many drivers like magnetic mounts, as they allow you to easily remove your phone when you need to make a call or send a text.
 A mount like these ones includes multiple magnetic backings that adhere firmly to the back of your phone or the interior of your phone’s case.
 If you have multiple devices, or if you lose one of the backings, you can also order extra magnets.